What is tenant participation?

 The creation of three Service Improvement Groups has afforded tenant representatives the opportunity to attend and gain a greater knowledge and understanding of:

-- Allocation and Voids
+- allocation and voids

 Performance information at area level